-Kenya's Virus Cases Rise To 621 As 14 More Test Positive For Covid-19, 5 Others Discharged -
+Kenya's Virus Cases Rise To 621 As 14 More Test Positive, 5 Others Discharged -

 Kenya’s virus cases have risen to 621 after 14 of the 922 samples tested in the last 24 hours tested positive.

-10 of the new cases are from Nairobi, Health CAS Rashid Aman said on Friday.
+10 of the new cases are from Nairobi, 3 from Mombasa and one from Machakos, Health CAS Rashid Aman said on Friday.

-4 of the 10 cases are from Kasarani, one in Dagoretti.
+4 of the 10 cases are from Kasarani, Makadara 2, and one each in Umoja, South C, Dagoreti South and a quarantine facility.

 Recovered cases now stand at 202 after 5 more people tested negative for the respiratory disease.